How To Add Co2 To A Fish Tank

 Putting your CO2 equipment together is simple, in one case you know how!
 By following the diagram below yous will have your CO2 system upwardly and running in no fourth dimension.

+Use a spanner to tighten the regulator to the CO2 bottle.
+And then attach all other compents together equally displayed above.
+Once everything is connected together, open the needle valve slightly on your regulator before releasing the gas from the bottle.
+This will avert damage to the solenoid when you first open the main valve on your bottle.
+Side by side, switch on the principal valve on the bottle to release the CO2.
+The left gauge on the regulator should move to effectually 800-1000psi if the bottle is full.
 To release the CO2 from your regulator, slowly plow the needle valve almost half a turn and wait for the CO2 bubbles to be seen through your chimera counter.
 Using the needle valve again, aim for around i-two bubbling per second coming through your bubble counter (a higher rate may be required in larger aquariums).
 The needle valve is quite sensitive, so only small movements are needed to change the rate of CO2.
 Over the side by side couple of hours monitor your CO2 levels using your drop checker.
 Arrange as necessary until your drop chcker fluid has changed to dark-green.
 Remember, it takes effectually 1 hr for the drop checker to respond to levels of CO2.
 And then when you look at your drop checker, it will be indicating the level as of 1 hr agone.
+The solenoid can be prepare using a Electric plug timer to turn the CO2 off at night.
+Electric plug timers are available from whatever DIY store and most supermarkets.
+The solenoid valve will open when swicthed on, and close when switched off.

 Peak tips:

-• Turn your CO2 OFF ane hours before the lights get out.
+- Turn your CO2 OFF ane hours before the lights get out.
 There will be enough remaining CO2 in your aquarium for your plants during the last hour of your photo period.
 This will salvage you on CO2 consumption.

-• To start with, set up the solenoid to turn ON the CO2 1-3 hours earlier lights come ON (may crave a longer period in larger tanks).
+- To start with, set up the solenoid to turn ON the CO2 1-3 hours earlier lights come ON (may crave a longer period in larger tanks).
 This volition ensure the CO2 levels in your h2o are brought upwards to optimum concentration for the plants when the photo menstruation starts.
 The near important time for your plants when they photosynthesize is at the commencement of the photo period.
 Aim for a nice green colour on your drop checker at the offset of the photo period.

-• You may be required to do a little experimentation with your bubble count and CO2 on/off times.
+- You may be required to do a little experimentation with your bubble count and CO2 on/off times.
 This is because every tank is different and will crave differing rates of CO2 injection to achieve a green colour on your driblet checker.

-• Be careful non to inject to much CO2 to high levels as this could harm your fish.
+- Be careful non to inject to much CO2 to high levels as this could harm your fish.
 Start low and work your way upward to a optimum level for your fish and plants.

-• It is recommended to experiment with CO2 levels before introducing fish to the aquarium.
+- It is recommended to experiment with CO2 levels before introducing fish to the aquarium.
 This will avoid putting the fish at risk whilst y'all find the 'sugariness spot' with your CO2 injection.

 How To Add Co2 To A Fish Tank,